Skip to main content

 Account Name

-Don't forget to change myaccount in the snowflakecomputing.com domain to your account.
+Don't forget to change myaccount in the snowflakecomputing.com domains to your account.

 Notes: